tanujkumar2405/Paranormal-Frame/blog/blog-data/environmental-methodology.md

 Investigating unexplained claims requires patience, objectivity, and disciplined methodology.

-By emphasizing observation over assumption and evidence over speculation, AERM seeks to contribute meaningful, transparent, and scientifically grounded research to the study of anomalous reports.
+By emphasizing observation over assumption and evidence over speculation, AERM seeks to contribute meaningful, transparent, and scientifically grounded research to the study of anomalous reports

 Our commitment remains unchanged: